 - Because conflicts may occasionally arise between the UNH exam schedule and regular-season games, championship meets, or conference playoffs in which a UNH team or individual athlete may be expected to compete, UNH student-athletes shall have the option of declining to participate in those games, meets, or matches in order to devote time to preparation or completion of final exams.

 - In the event of a conflict between final exams and a scheduled athletic contest, student-athletes have the responsibility to notify as soon as possible the instructor(s) of the course(s) involved in the conflict.
 Student-athletes have the option of requesting a rescheduling of the exam, and faculty members shall make every reasonable effort to accommodate student-athletes.
-The final decision regarding rescheduling of exams, or assignment of alternate course work remains with the faculty member.
+The final decision regarding rescheduling exams, or assignment of alternate coursework remains with the faculty member.
 Student-athletes are responsible for completing their exams and assignments according to the schedule determined by the instructor of the course.

-- Participation in a scheduled athletic contest during the final exam period shall not be considered sufficient reason for requesting or issuing a grade of incomplete (IC).
+- Participation in a scheduled athletic contest during the final exam period shall not be considered a sufficient reason for requesting or issuing a grade of incomplete (IC).

 Policy on Practice During Final Exams

 - Student-athletes must be given every reasonable opportunity to prepare and successfully complete final exams and other assignments required in their academic courses.

 - Athletic coaches may not schedule mandatory practices, scrimmages, or other mandatory team or individual training during final exam periods.

 - Athletic coaches may schedule optional workouts or practices and are encouraged to remain flexible in offering such opportunities to their athletes.